Buy a rekeying kit

 Have you ever lost your house keys and been worried that a stranger could get in?
 Unless you’re the first occupant of the property, you never can be sure how many copies of your keys exist.
 Locksmiths typically charge a fee to re-key an individual lock, even when you bring it to their shop.
 Since most homes have multiple doors with multiple locks, rekeying can get expensive.

-You can re-key a lock like a pro and at a fraction of the cost.
-Re-keying kits are available for most lock brands, but they're not interchangeable.
+You can re-key a lock like a pro and at a fraction of the cost, with something like a Schlage rekey kit.
+Re-keying kits are available for most lock brands, like a Schlage rekey kit, but they’re not interchangeable.
 You have to buy a kit for each brand of lock used in your home.
-(If you're lucky, they'll all be the same brand!)
-They're available in home centers and hardware stores and through online suppliers.
+(If you’re lucky, they’ll all be the same brand!)
+A Schlage rekey kit or other kits are available in home centers and hardware stores and through online suppliers.

 We used a Schlage brand lock for this story, so if you have a different brand, be sure to check the instruction sheet for minor variations.